 Generally, older children and adults should seek out a sleep specialist or doctor if they find themselves frequently waking up crying.
 Doing so may indicate a disorder that requires medical and expert intervention.

 Crying in your sleep is not uncommon.
 At the same time, it is not something you should ignore or put to the side, especially if it is a frequent occurrence.
-You may have deep-rooted trauma or grief that you might need help with processing or healing from.
+You may have deep-rooted trauma or grief that you might need help with processing.

 Most people tend to cry during their sleep when transitioning between sleep stages.
 This often means going from a deeper sleep stage to a lighter sleep stage, where movement is more likely to occur.